 For upstream neighbors, traffic demand is as broadcasted since no other nodes in the neighborhood can affect this value.
 However, local node's traffic demand is affected by its upstream neighbors.
-The local traffic demand calculation can be found in equation (1).
+The local traffic demand calculation can be found in equation (4).
 For downstream neighbors, the traffic demand depends on local traffic change.
 It can be calculated as follows:

-$$TD_i^{down} = \sum{j \in \mathbb{N}} D{j,i} - TDtfw_i' + TDtfw_i \tag{4}$$ where $TDtfw'i$ can be found in matrix D according to the current node index (If it is calculated by Node k, $TDtfw'i = D{k,i}$).
+$$TD_i^{down} = \sum{j \in \mathbb{N}} D{j,i} - TDtfw_i' + TDtfw_i \tag{8}$$ where $TDtfw'i$ can be found in matrix D according to the current node index (If it is calculated by Node k, $TDtfw'i = D{k,i}$).
 Since each node can play different roles simultaneously, the overall traffic demand can be calculated in this way:

-$$TD_i = TDO_i + \sum{j \in \mathbb{N}, j \neq i} D{j,i} - TDtfw'i + TDtfw_i \quad (5)$$
+$$TD_i = TDO_i + \sum{j \in \mathbb{N}, j \neq i} D{j,i} - TDtfw'i + TDtfw_i \quad (9)$$

-If i is not the index of the local node, TDO_i uses the value of $D{i,i}$.
+If local node index is not i, TDO_i uses the value of $D{i,i}$.
 We can see that $TDtfw_i$ changes when upstream neighbors' traffic changes, which embodies the traffic dependency.
 Through this way, the accurate traffic demand can be calculated by each node locally and the ideal spectrum allocation can be fulfilled.

 The asymmetric neighborhood information can cause different spectrum allocation at different neighbors, leading to spectrum usage conflicts.
 When one node senses the total spectrum allocation by individual neighbors exceeding the channel limit, a regulation indicator is sent out.
 The regulation mechanism in this scheme uses the parameter of ε .
 This parameter stands for the uniform allocatable traffic air-time per unit traffic demand in air-time form.
-Each individual node allocates the traffic rate based on the air-time fairness, which means $\frac{R_i}{TD_i}$ is identical for all nodes within its neighborhood from its point of view.
+Each individual node allocates the traffic rate based on the air-time fairness, which $\frac{\overline{PHY_i}}{TD_i}$ is identical for all nodes within its neighborhood means from its point of view.
 When it senses that the conflicts happen and the total channel limit has been exceeded, if each of its neighbors can follow its ε by applying $\varepsilon TD_i$ to their traffic rate, the over-injection can be regulated.
 When the node senses the total traffic demand decreasing and the regulation is no longer necessary, a regulation deactivation indicator is required to recover the neighbors' traffic rate.
-Fig. 1 shows the flow chart.
+Fig. 2 shows the flow chart.

 Before every data transmission, if parameters in the record have been updated, a distributed spectrum allocation algorithm is carried out.
 When the node starts to transmit, it piggybacks its broadcast information in RTS or DATA packets.
 After broadcasting, the newly calculated values update the old record.
 If TD, R and $TDtfw_i$ are not changed since last broadcasting, no information is attached to the data.
+The algorithm executed before broadcasting is shown in Fig. 3.
 The gross spectrum allocation can be briefly described as follows.
-If the total traffic does not exceed the channel traffic limit, i.e., R_C , the node uses its required traffic rate.
+If the total traffic does not exceed the channel traffic limit, η_C etc., the node uses its required traffic rate.
 Otherwise, the node uses the traffic rate in proportion to the channel traffic limit.
 The basic allocation algorithm can be expressed in the following equation.